ScottKaye/StatsBot/README.md

 - All messages

 Providing:
-- How many messsages a user has sent
+- How many messages a user has sent
-- How many times a term has been said in all tracked messages.
+- How many times a term has been said in all tracked messages

 # Setup
 - Ensure you have the latest version of [.NET Core SDK](https://www.microsoft.com/net/core#windows)